HaliLaci/nodered-weather-station/README.md

 ## English Version

 This project provides a compact weather monitoring system built with a Wemos D1 board running Tasmota firmware, communicating via MQTT to a Node-RED server.
-The collected sensor data — such as temperature, humidity, pressure, and optionally soil temperature or moisture — is visualized on a Node-RED dashboard.
+Sensor data is sent as MQTT messages to a Node-RED system running on a Raspberry Pi, where it is processed and visualized.

 ### ✨ Features
 	•	Wireless weather station based on Wemos D1 (ESP8266)